co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_errors.md

 # Error Responses #

-You might encounter errors when using CoCart.
+You might encounter an error when using CoCart.
 These error responses explain what might have happened.

 | Error Status | Error Response |
 | ------------ | -------------- |